-Since the 2003 release of the first Public Comment Draft, The Sedona Principles: Best Practices Recommendations & Principles for Addressing Electronic Document Production has provided guidance for the preservation and production of all forms of ESI, including databases.
+Since 2003, The Sedona Principles: Best Practices Recommendations & Principles for Addressing Electronic Document Production has provided guidance to the legal community for the preservation and production of all forms of ESI, including databases.
 In Section III of this Commentary, we propose six new Database Principles that specifically address the issues associated with databases and database information.
-However, discussion of how the existing Sedona Principles, particularly Principles 3, 5, 6 and 12, apply to the discovery of databases and database information is instructive.
+However, discussion of how the existing Sedona Principles (Second Edition, June 2007), particularly Principles 3, 5, 6 and 12, apply to the discovery of databases and database information is instructive.